- System requirements

 profiling and snapshot capturing, you may want to use the startup option

-to override default snapshot directory.
+dir to override default snapshot directory.

-Map this directory in Docker, for example with -v
+Map this directory in Docker, for example with -v flag, and analyze snapshots later.

 Should you need the agent log file for troubleshooting purposes, map a host directory to the container

-and specify it with the startup option log_dir
+and specify it with the startup option log_dir.

 Complete example